quangvu237-cyber/kid-youtube/README.md

   ```
 - Access Debugbar: Change "APP_DEBUG=true" in .env to activate.

+- When deploying to production, these two packages should be disabled to avoid impacting the application's performance and security.

 ## License

 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).